-If the CD Autorun function does not automatically start on your computer, go to Start > Run.
-In the run box type "D:\Autorun.exe" (where D: represents the drive letter of your CD-ROM drive).
+If the CD autorun function does not automatically start on your computer, go to Start > Run.
+In the run box type D: \Autorun.exe (where D: represents the drive letter of your CD-ROM drive).

-When the autorun screen appears, click the orange Install Router button.
+When the autorun screen appears, click Install Router.

-Note: It is reccomended to write down the SSID and Security Key, followed by the login password on the provided CD holder.
+Note: It is highly recommended that you note down the SSID, Security Key and login password somewhere safe such as such as on the router's CD holder.